 Barclay joined the Boilermakers after spending the 2016 season as running backs coach at Western Kentucky.
 The Hilltoppers won the Conference USA championship and the Boca Raton Bowl.

-Marshall’s return units thrived under Barclay, finishing fifth nationally in kickoff return average in 2015 (27.6) and 10th in 2014 (24.6).
-The Herd finished second in punt return average in C-USA in 2015 (10.5).
+Marshall’s return units thrived under Barclay, finishing fifth nationally in kickoff return average in 2015 (27.6 yards) and 10th in 2014 (24.6).
+The Herd finished second in punt return average in Conference USA in 2015 (10.5).

-Barclay got his start in collegiate coaching as a graduate assistant at his alma mater, Wake Forest, in 2011.
+Previously, Barclay spent two seasons (2012-14) as running backs coach at William & Mary.
+He got his start in collegiate coaching as a graduate assistant at his alma mater, Wake Forest, in 2011.

 Signed as an undrafted free agent by the Cleveland Browns, Barclay played in the National Football League for three seasons with the Browns (2006-07), Tennessee Titans (2007), New Orleans Saints (2007) and Atlanta Falcons (2008).
 He also played with the Berlin Thunder in NFL Europe in 2007 and the New York Sentinels in the United States Football League in 2009.

 Barclay (born Oct.
 15, 1983) graduated from Wake Forest in 2009 with a bachelor’s degree in kinesiology.
 He and his wife, Ashlee, have two daughters, Houstyn and Harrisyn.